-The Alco C636 was the builder's final and most powerful six-axle, C-C model.
-While nearly 100 were built, less than 40 were sold to US railroads, as many systems found the model to be troublesome and unreliable, which certainly reflected American Locomotive's perception by the late 1960s.
+The C636 was Alco's final and most powerful six-axle road-switcher.
+While nearly 100 were built, less than 40 were sold to US railroads.

 The most powerful standard model diesel Alco ever built, the C636 could produce 3,600 horsepower using the company's 251E model prime mover.